khakhalin/Dynamic-clamp-2018/reviews and responses.md

 In this updated version, we consistently use "spikiness" as a name for the variable that is for the first time introduced in Figure 2C.
 For earlier results section, we replaced "spikiness" with "average number of spikes", and in all instances when we talked about the general idea of neuronal excitability, we called it neuronal excitability.
 As the only exception to this rule, we opted for the word "spikiness" in the first paragraph of Introduction, to prime the reader for the use of this word later in the text.

-"Intrinsic spikiness" is no longer used.
+The expression "Intrinsic spikiness" is no longer used in the text.

-"Intrinsic excitability" is used as a name for the phenomenon, that in this particular study we assess mostly using the "spikness" variable, although arguably the number of spikes observed in current clamp experiments can also be considered a different quantification of the same variable.
-In the text, we say "intrinsic excitability" when we make inferences about the actual properties of the neuron, and "spikiness" when we are talking about the actual value we calculated to assess and quantify this intrinsic excitability.
+The expression "Intrinsic excitability" is now used only as a name for the general phenomenon, that technically may be probed with different alternative protocols and measures.
+In this  study, we mostly assess it using a more narrowly defined "spikness" variable, and then, towards the end, using a less informative measure of the number of spikes observed in current clamp experiments.
+In the text, we now consistely use "intrinsic excitability" when we make inferences about the actual properties of the neuron, and use "spikiness" when we talk about the actual value we calculated to assess and quantify intrinsic excitability.

 > Page 15 line 34: The average membrane resistance (330 MOhm) seems a bit low for these small immature